AAR part 1

 - Have the AAR as soon after an event as possible with all the personnel involved if at all possible.

-- The leader’s role is to insure there is skilled facilitation of the AAR.
+- The leader’s role is to ensure there is skilled facilitation of the AAR.

 - Make sure everyone participates.